Alfresco/jmxdump-analyzer/README.md

 The docs above are built as part of the 'site' project, please follow the 'site' instructions below.

 ## Features
+* NEW you can run multiple JMXdump-analyzer's and open multiple zip files
-* NEW Allow you to drag and drop JMXDump zip files directly into the application
+* Allow you to drag and drop JMXDump zip files directly into the application
 * Allows you to load in a JMXDump file from any version of Alfresco (including version 5.2 +)
 * Allows you to drag and drop a JMXDump text file directly into the application
 * Allows you to load in an Alfresco-generated JMXDump zip file